-The North London Waste Prevention Plan to which this annual monitoring report refers is for 2014-16 and is available to view on the Authority's website on the 'Authority Strategies' page (the 2016-18 Plan is now available too).
+The North London Waste Prevention Plan to which this annual monitoring report refers is for 2016-18 and is available to view on the Authority's website on the 'Authority Strategies' page.

-During the financial year 1 April 2015 to 31 March 2016, the Authority worked in partnership with the seven constituent boroughs to reduce waste arisings in north London.
+During the financial year 1 April 2017 to 31 March 2018, the Authority worked in partnership with the seven constituent boroughs to reduce waste arisings in north London.
 Three priority waste streams were identified for action: food waste, furniture and textiles.
-These waste streams were complemented by other activities promoting the reduction of unwanted mail and plastic bags, reusable nappies and reuse and recycling of waste electrical and electronic equipment (WEEE).
+These waste streams were complemented by other activities promoting the reduction of unwanted mail and plastic bags and reusable nappies).